gvwilson/sensibleadventures/shapers/story.md

 Each chapter is 1500-1800 words.

-1. Salvage
+1. Salvage!
     -   Afternoon, chores over
-    -   Maddy and Gumption return books to Sensei Reed and borrow new ones
+    -   Maddy and Gumption return books to Smarty Leaf and borrow new ones
     -   Sindy is waiting when they come out
     -   Maddy orders her home (character development)
         -   When Sindy gets upset, Maddy drops her book
         -   "Look what you made me do!" says Maddy (foreshadowing - turns out Sindy *did* make her do it)
     -   Bluster shows up and bullies them
+        -   "You think you're some kinda smarties?"
     -   Maddy and Gumption sneak away to the river to get away from everything
+        -   Mention that they go past the brick wall that Mayor Lupus has been building forever
     -   Salvage has washed up
     -   They know they should go tell adults, but Gumption is angry about Bluster's bullying
     -   Tries to drag some solar panels out of the water
     -   They shift, trapping his foot, then shift again, pulling him under the water!
     -   A rasping voice, "Alert!
 Danger!
 Extricate!
 Extricate!"
-2.
+2. A Stranger!
     -   A battered bot bursts out of hiding
     -   Maddy shrieks, thinking it's about to attack, but it lifts the panel long enough for Gumption to get free
     -   Maddy is helping Gumption when the bot is struck by a dislodged piece of debris and knocked off its feet
-        -   Collision knocks a small black aerial unit loose
+        -   Collision knocks a small black antenna unit loose
     -   Gumption grabs it, tells Maddy to help ("It saved me, we gotta save it!")
     -   They struggle back to shore, during which the bot catches Maddy when she loses her footing
     -   Children don't know what to do
     -   Ask, "What are you doing here?"
     -   Bot
         -   "This is unable to---" stops, tentatively reaches up to broken aerial unit.
         -   "This now appears able to reply.
-This is part of a sneak attack on Location Six Forty Six, also referred to as 'Rusty Bridge'."
+This is part of a sneak attack on Location Six Bitty Six, also referred to as 'Rusty Bridge'."
         -   Children: "Attack?
 When?"
         -   *Its leds dimmed for a moment as if it was closing its eyes to think, then brightened.
 "Tonight."*
-3. FIXME
+3. You Have to Listen!
+    -   Maddy has a flashback to the bot attack in which her father disappeared
+    -   Argument
+        -   She gets angry at the bot and hits it
+        -   Gumption stops her: "We have to warn everyone."
+        -   Maddy sags: "They won't believe us."
+        -   Gumption: "They will if---where are you going?"
+        -   Bot: "It does not like being attacked."
+        -   Gumption: "But you *have* to come with us."
+        -   Bot (slowly): "It...does not have to do anything any more.
+It can *choose* again."
+        -   Wheels away at high speed (surprises them with its wheel).
+    -   Children hurry back to the village to tell Mama Roo.
+    -   Mama Roo doesn't want to listen: "You really hurt your sister's feelings."
+    -   Maddy loses her temper: "She should go find her own friends!
+But anyway, the bots are coming."
+        -   Maddy sees Sindy sitting listening at the top of the stairs
+        -   Sindy starts crying again
+        -   Maddy feels bad
+        -   Trips on her way out of the house (foreshadowing again)
+    -   Go to the mayor's
+    -   Mayor is skeptical
+        -   "A bot told you?"
+        -   Gumption shows them the antenna that was knocked off the bot, but they still don't believe
+        -   "That could just be salvage"
+    -   Feeling helpless, they head home
+    -   Bump into Smarty Leaf
+    -   Explain the story, show him the antenna
+    -   His eyes widen in recognition
+    -   And the shouting starts
-4. FIXME
+4. Smarty Leaf
+    -   A goat farmer has run into town, pants, "They's comin'!"
+    -   Rumbling on the road
+    -   Smarty Leaf tells the children to run
+        -   Mama Roo: "You have to come with us!"
+        -   Smarty: "Madam, I am a turtle.
+We don't run." [pause] "Mostly because we can't."
+    -   A big bot appears towing a cage cart
+    -   Smarty Leaf takes a stance and gestures
+    -   The earth opens up and the bot's front tread gets caught
+        -   It tries to lever itself out with its enormous arms
+    -   Smarty Leaf gestures again to create potholes and ridges to block the half-dozen smaller bots
+        -   "Go!
+Run!" he orders the Roos and Gumption
+    -   Villagers are gathering
+        -   Scraps of armor
+        -   Axes for hacking, metal poles to jam in limbs
+    -   Tasercase appears shouting orders
+    -   It grabs Gumption and is about to throw him in the cage cart
+    -   A brick strikes the bot hard, then another and another
+    -   It drops Gumption and retreats, shielding the antenna unit on its side
+    -   "Get that one!"
+Smarty Leaf yells at the villagers
+    -   The bots retreat, but Sindy and two grownups have been caught!
 5. FIXME
 6. FIXME
 7. FIXME